joshandnoodles/Thesis/doc/lab_log.md

   - begin making choosing devices and making diagrams showing actual connectivity between different elements in the system
     - this may mean doing this multiple times with different devices to show comparisons of different options

-# Week 10
+# Week 10 & 11

 ## Camera Solutions Investigation

 Time was spent researching different options for an on board camera system to use computer vision techniques for assistance in gimbal alignment.
 The results of this investigation are promising in certain cases and hopeless in others.
 Regardless, the want of a camera solution is able to be easily implemented and able to be supported by the Data Plane Controller seems unlikely.
 It looks like it might be possible to implement one of these systems, but it will not be trivial.

+UPDATE: Use of Microchip's 32-bit MCU products makes this feat much more reasonable.

 http://www.microchip.com/forums/m357664.aspx

-digikey search

-mouser search

-additional...

-### CMOS Camera Sensor
+### CMOS/CCD Camera Sensor

   - **small**, even board mounted CMOS cameras with supporting circuitry are **~3cm x 3cm**
   - **inexpensive**, 728x488 CMOS camera module on Sparkfun for only **$32** (*https://www.sparkfun.com/products/11745*